Research Areas

 In Estonia the area of engineering and technology sees significant scientific attention reserved for the material sciences, textile technology, electronics, robotics and a host of other fields.

 There’s a remarkable amount of scientific support behind the nanofiber fabric.
 Estonian scientists have developed a unique method of electrospinning, which will make it possible to produce large quantities of nanofiber in the future.
-Nanofiber fabric is thinner than a hair’s breadth, which may consist of hundreds of fibers.
-It’s used in medicine and electronics, but may also revolutionise the clothing industry in the coming decades.
+Nanofiber fabric is thinner than a hair’s breadth, which may consist of hundreds of fibres.
+It’s used in medicine and electronics but may also revolutionise the clothing industry in the coming decades.

-At the same time a significant amount of research is being done in another area of engineering: developing a robot that copies the shape and motions of a fish.
-The objective behind that development is to understand how fish interact with their environment and how water flow could be used to save energy.
+At the same time, a significant amount of research is being done in another area of engineering: developing a robot that copies the shape and motions of a fish.
+That development aims to understand how fish interact with their environment and how water flow could be used to save energy.

 Want to know more about the Estonian engineering and technology?
 Read these success stories!